Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Wizard Controls.

-To the right of the scroll bars, three label controls display the intensity of the selected color number as you move the scrollbar, resembling a graph chart for Red, Green, and Blue.
-The RGB() function blends all three selected colors together, resulting in the generation of the RGB color.
-This final RGB color is prominently displayed in the large rectangle control below.
+On the right side of the scrollbars, three Label controls display the intensity of the selected Red, Green, and Blue values, visually resembling a bar graph.
+The RGB() function then combines the three values to generate the final color, which is prominently shown in the large rectangle control below.

-You can store and preserve up to 25 colors at any given time.
-When you wish to apply one of the saved colors to a control, such as a TextBox or Label Control, for properties like ForeColor, BackColor, or BorderColor, simply highlight the number in the RGB Color TextBox and copy-paste the color number into the desired color attribute property.
+You can store and maintain a maximum of 25 colors at a time.
+To apply a saved color to a control—such as a TextBox or Label—for properties like ForeColor, BackColor, or BorderColor, simply highlight the value in the RGB Color TextBox and copy-paste it into the desired property.

 The Form Module Code with the ActiveX Control's OnChange() Event Procedures is given below.